abumalick/babel-plugin-transform-i18n/README.md

 There are two options available, both are optional:

-### `dictionary`
+### `translations`

 A mapping of the strings passed to the translation function to their translated versions.
-If no dictionary is passed, calls to the translation function will be replaced with the original string.
+It can also be the path to json file.
+If no translations is passed, calls to the translation function will be replaced with the original string.

-### `functionName`
+### `tagName`

 The name of the tag function that wraps the strings.
 Defaults to `t`.